(833) 262-7801

 Man going through his Monthly Preventative Maintenance Checklist

-One thing you’ll notice about the preventative maintenance checklist from here on out is that each milestone contains some form of the previous milestone plus other tasks.
-This helps you ensure that the essential systems of the vehicle are always working properly.
+From here on out, the preventative maintenance checklist contains some form of the previous milestone plus other tasks.
+This helps the business ensure that the essential systems of the vehicle are always working properly.

 In most cases, the monthly PMC can be performed by the driver as part of their pre-trip walkthrough so the vehicle doesn’t have to be taken out of service for a trip to the mechanic.